FICO - The First Step to Home Buying

-The road to home ownership doesn't start with getting pre-approved by a lender or with choosing a real estate agent.
-The quality of your wallet begins the home buying process.
-To propel your dreams of homeownership forward, considering your credit score is a must along with the type of mortgage loan for which you'll qualify in Randleman, North Carolina.
+The road to home ownership doesn't start with getting pre-approved for a loan or with choosing a real estate agent.
+In reality, the home buying process starts with your finances.
+To propel your dreams of homeownership forward, considering your credit score is a must along with the type of loan for which you'll qualify in Randleman.

-The Fair Isaac Company bases your FICO score on the summary of your complete credit history.
-Most people usually have a score of 600, but scores are tiered from 300 to 850.
-Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
-A low score is just that and often means you can't get credit.
-Some of the factors in deciding your FICO score are:
+The Fair Isaac Company calculates your FICO score on the summary of your complete credit history.
+Most people usually have a score of 600, but scores range from 300 to 850.
+Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
+A low score is a low score and that often means you can't get credit.
+Some of the factors in calculating your FICO score include:

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

 - Types of Credit — Do you have a healthy mix of loans and credit cards?